matthewrossi/seapp/README.md

 While developing SEApp, dedicated attention was paid to:

-- preserve system security assumptions (e.g., do not alter the default behavior of key system services, do not provide to `untrusted_app` potentially dangerous SELinux permissions, etc.)
+- preserve system security assumptions (e.g., do not alter the default behavior of key system services; do not provide to `untrusted_app` potentially dangerous SELinux permissions; etc.)
 - provide a solution with negligible performance impact at runtime and limited performance impact at install time
-- give to the developers an easy-to-use solution, that does not require the developer to understand system security internals
+- give to the developers an easy-to-use solution that does not require the developer to understand system security internals
 - provide a solution that is fully backward compatible

 The latest version of this set of modifications satisfies the previous requirements, though further improvements may be necessary to facilitate the use of SEApp to a wider range of application developers.

-## Enstablishing a Build Environment
+## Establishing a Build Environment

 Ensure your system meets the [hardware and software requirements](https://source.android.com/setup/build/requirements).